Everything You Need to Know about the Equifax Data BreachAugust 15, 2019

 One of the nation’s major credit reporting agencies, Equifax, was hacked in 2017, but many are still feeling the impact of this massive breach.
 Here’s our advice.

 *Editor’s Note: This blog was originally published September 18, 2017 but has been updated as of August 15, 2019 for accuracy and comprehensiveness.

-Equifax, one of the three major credit reporting agencies in the U.S., experienced a data breach this past summer that has just been uncovered.
-Approximately 143 million Americans’ sensitive information was exposed to hackers from mid-May through July.
-If you have a credit report, you may be a victim.
+Equifax, one of the three major credit reporting agencies in the U.S., experienced a data breach during the summer of 2017 that was uncovered that September.
+Approximately 147 million Americans’ sensitive information was exposed to hackers from mid-May through July.
+If you have a credit report, you may have been a victim.